nniccolb/DjangoApp/README.md

   In the login page, there is button for registration if the user does not have an account yet.
 In the registration, the user can select their user type: developer or customer.

- ** IMPORTANT: ** since the email validation works locally in the terminal, you should use pre-existing accounts to log in.
+**IMPORTANT** : since the email validation works locally in the terminal, you should use pre-existing accounts to log in.

 *  For testing the customer's experience use credentials: username: customer password: apple25!
 *  For testing the developer's experience use credentials: username: developer password: banana25!